rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 ####Commenter 3:

-Map is too small, it is hard to click province.
+Map is too small, it is hard to click on provinces.
 If possible, percent increase/decrease from previous year should be shown.
 A table showing which province get the most budget is a good addition.

 ####Commenter 4: